Farimah84/operating-systems-lab/README.md

 # Operation System Lab
-Developing for Operation System lab course in sixth semaster, using wsl Ubuntu.
+Developing for Operation System lab course in sixth semaster, using **wsl Ubuntu**.